ZigZagExchange/backend/README.md

 There's a `requestquote` operation you can use to get an all in price including gas fees charged for relaying.
 The smaller the amount, the further away from spot it's going to be because of the $1 flat fee.

-Using the price from the `quote` response, you can send a limit order with `submitorder`.
+Using the price from the `quote` response, you can send a limit order with `submitorder2`.
 An order sent at the `quote` price will fill like a market order.

 ## Structure